Using CSV Data in Selection lists

 2.1 Extract Primary Filter Options

-2.2 Create page dropdown list
+2.2 Create a Selection list

 2.3 Filter the Secondary Options Based on type_list Selection

-Filter the list of available "Section" values based on the currently selected "Section Type".
+Filter the list of available "Section" values based on the currently selected "Section_Type_".

 3. Use the Selected Section in Your Logic